datacenter/ACI/configuration-python/README.md

 ====================

 # Description
-Instead of doing ACI setup in the GUI window, now we can do the configuration in terminal with the python codes.
-It provide a more convenient way for users to do APIC configuration without knowing any programming skill.
+These scripts enable APIC configuration can be done in terminal.
+It provide a convenient and fast way for users to do APIC configuration.

 # What are those codes: